 Several other models shared the second step on our sound quality podium, with each of their strengths slightly differing.
 The Powerbeats Pro offers a very well-rounded sound that makes most music sound full-bodied.
 The Amazon Echo Buds (2nd Gen) and Jaybird Vista 2's both have impressively deep and powerful bass, making them great for the kind of pump-up soundtracks that accompany the workouts they're designed for.
 This 2nd generation of Bluetooth true wireless earbuds impressed us with their general trend towards a consistently secure fit.

-The Sony WF-1000XM4 model impressed us with their consistently high-end sound quality during phone calls.
+The Sony WF-1000XM4 model impressed us with its consistently high-end sound quality during phone calls.
 Combined with its reliable smart ANC capabilities, these buds are a great choice if you intend to use its microphone with any sort of regularity.
 We still think the bass power and overall fullness of models like the Bose models (Open Sport and QuietComfort) create better overall sound quality.
 Still, the noise cancellation gives the Sony WF-1000XM4 a leg up in noisy scenarios like cafes and airports.

 Ears come in all shapes and sizes, and earbud preferences vary widely.
 Therefore, we had more than a dozen people try on each pair and share their thoughts on comfort.
 We also wore each pair for an entire workday to see how they fared in long-term use.
 Finally, many buds offer different-sized earpieces.
 In our final comfort score, we considered each model's sizing options and how easy it is to switch between them.